-This was a pragmatic, cross-sectional observational study of anonymous participant data from an active behavioral intervention.
+This was a cross-sectional observational study of anonymous participant data from an active behavioral intervention.
 Consent was assumed from website usage and acknowledged in the website privacy policy.

 Participants and Data

 The data analyzed were collected from users of the Germ Defence website between May 6th and May 24th 2020.
 During this period usage was driven by media coverage, and users were encouraged to share the intervention on social media and by email.
 During this period 70,566 website hits were recorded, with 53,125 users completing the introductory content (first three pages) and 28,285 people completing the core module, which included measures of current and intended behavior.
 Website usage and engagement data was collected using Google Analytics embedded in the site (see Figure 1 for full consort usage diagram).